aras-p/UnityGaussianSplatting/readme.md

 _That's it!_

 Wishlist that I may or might not do at some point:
+- [ ] Make multiple Gaussian Splat objects in the scene work better
+- [ ] Make a C/WebAssembly library to do PLY quantization/compression just like in Unity
+- [ ] Make a WebGL/WebGPU example that uses the smaller data files
 - [ ] Make rendering faster (actual tiled compute shader rasterizer)
 - [ ] Maybe look at making it work in URP/HDRP?
 Not sure yet
-- [ ] Look into making on-disk data size smaller
 - [x] Make it respect the game object transform
 - [x] Look at ways to make the data sets smaller (in memory) ([blog post 1](https://aras-p.info/blog/2023/09/13/Making-Gaussian-Splats-smaller/), [blog post 2](https://aras-p.info/blog/2023/09/27/Making-Gaussian-Splats-more-smaller/))
 - [x] Integrate better with "the rest" of rendering that might be in the scene (BiRP)